RealEmmettS/orange-belt-private/README.md

 # Orange Belt S1 | Final Project Template
 Created by Stl.
 Emmett Shaughnessy on 9/28/2023 for student Jacob A. @ iCode ND.

+Jacob's files may be found in */jacob* or at *https://realemmetts.github.io/orange-belt-s1-final/jacob/index*